aenrichus/Everything-AI/README.md

 # Everything AI
 All of the **Artificial Intelligence** resources available.
-Updated daily.
+Updated daily-ish.

 ## News